gicolek/WP-Base-Theme/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-# WP Base Theme Description
+# WP Base Theme Framework Description

-WP Base Theme is being written to simplify the creation of WordPress powered Themes, handling some functionality semi-automatically.
+WP Base Theme Framework is being written to simplify the creation of WordPress powered Themes, handling some functionality semi-automatically.

 Unlike other themes WP Base Theme doesn't include any kind of HTML or CSS.
 This is solely